 And…having a smart website gives a local business credibility in eyes of consumers.
 This metric is down slightly on 2014 but was still chose by 34% of survey respondents.

-- Consumers expect you to have a professional website & they are more likely to make contact with you if you do.
+- Consumers expect you to have a professional website and they are more likely to make contact with you if you do.

 - Having a bad or ugly website may not be the most off-putting thing to consumers either – you stand to lose more by simply not having a website.

 Most important factors

 (Above): We gave our consumer panel a choice of 18 factors, and asked them which information is the most important to them on a local business website (respondents were asked to select up to 3 answers).